packetworks/docker-nxfilter/README.md

 old command: ```docker run -it --volumes-from nxfilter-data -p 80:80 -p 53:53 -t --rm packetworks/nxfilter:latest```

-# To Do:
+# To Do
-- Finish testing automated builds and webhooks to completely automate the process.
+- Fully test running in an automated encironment like Shipyard or

-# Done:
+# Done
 - Create Docker file for both images.
 Shouldn't be too hard.
 - Set up automated builds of the images.
+- Finish testing automated builds and webhooks to completely automate the process.